bullhorn/invenias-api-docs/source/index.html.md

 Code | Name | Description
 ---- | ---- | -----------
 400 | Bad Request | The server could not understand the request due to invalid syntax.
-401 | Unauthorized | Although the HTTP standard specifies "unauthorized", semantically this response means "unauthenticated".
-That is, the client must authenticate itself to get the requested response.
+401 | Unauthorized | Although the HTTP standard specifies “unauthorized”, semantically this response means “unauthenticated”.
+The client must authenticate itself to get the requested response.
-403 | Forbidden | The client does not have access rights to the content; that is, it is unauthorized, so the server is refusing to give the requested resource.
-Unlike 401, the client's identity is known to the server.
+403 | Forbidden | The client does not have access rights to the content; It is unauthorized, so the server is refusing to give the requested resource.
+Unlike 401, the client’s identity is known to the server.
 404 | Not Found | The server can not find the requested resource.
-This can also mean that the endpoint is valid but the resource itself does not exist.
+This can also mean that the endpoint is valid, but the resource itself does not exist.
 Servers may also send this response instead of 403 to hide the existence of a resource from an unauthorized client.
-This response code is probably the most famous one due to its frequent occurrence on the web.
+This response code is probably the most famous one because of its frequent occurrence on the web.
 405 | Method Not Allowed | The request method is known by the server but has been disabled and cannot be used.
 406 | Not Acceptable | This response is sent when the web server, after performing server-driven content negotiation, doesn't find any content that conforms to the criteria given by the user agent.
 409 | Conflict | This response is sent when a request conflicts with the current state of the server.